reesea/Airfoil-Self-Noise/README.md

 # Exploratory Data Analysis (EDA)
-Performing non-regularized linear regression to solve a supervised regression problem on the dataset and predict scaled sound pressure level.--
+Performing non-regularized linear regression to solve a supervised regression problem on the dataset and predict scaled sound pressure level.

 ## Dataset
 The data consists of 1,503 instances, each with 6 attributes obtained from a series of aerodynamic and